HeitorPreviero/CursoSpring/README.md

-Estrutura simples feita com Spring Boot, Rest e  Hibernate
+Simple structure made with Spring Boot, Rest and Hibernate